 We must protect the weakest first

-Those most in need of protection will be offered the vaccination first: people living in care and nursing homes, over 80-year-olds and the people who care for these groups, explained Federal Health Minister Jens Spahn when he presented the vaccination regulations on Friday.
+Those most in need of protection will be offered the vaccination first: people living in care and nursing homes, over 80-year-olds and the people who care for these groups, explained Federal Health Minister Jens Spahn when he presented on Friday.
 These people make up the top priority group.
 "The primary goal of our vaccination drive is to protect the weakest," said Jens Spahn, because we will not initially have enough vaccine for everybody who wants to be vaccinated.

 The order is clearly set out